EhudVardi/DIY.8x8LedMatrixWithESP32/Sources/ArduinoIDE/16x16LedMatrixWithESP32_Animations/README.md

 # Description

-This version of the project is built upon the original, but with a [16x16 led matrix board] (https://www.aliexpress.com/item/1005005648151934.html).
+This version of the project is built upon the original, but with a [16x16 led matrix board](https://www.aliexpress.com/item/1005005648151934.html).
 The board contains 4 8bit drivers, 2 for the 16 rows and 2 for the 16 columns.
 The sketch code is modified to map a 16x16 matrix, and to push four bytes at each cycle instead of two. the data is pushed in the following order: high rows (8-15), low rows (0-7), low columns (0-7), high columns (8-15).